 Because of a commitment to superior academic standards and a yearly net price of $17,476, Austin Peay State University is a great value for your money.
 This school has a low crime rate, among the list of the safest in the country.
 If you are considering learning more, you can see every one of Austin Peay State University's rankings here.

 It's difficult to beat North Carolina A & T State University if you wish to pursue General Agriculture as a major.
 Situated in Greensboro, North Carolina, this institution is a good option for students who enjoy the joy of a popular city.

 This institution works with its students to insure they take on as little student debt as possible.
 Students usually leave the university with only $25,208 in student loans.
 Freshman students are not required to live on-campus at North Carolina A & T State University.
 Check out some school videos to learn more about what's happening on campus.

 It's hard to find a better school than Florida Agricultural and Mechanical University if you want to study General Agriculture.
 The location in a big city is wonderful for young people seeking ample chances for networking, experience, and discovery.

 This school offers graduate degree programs for students who wish to carry on after earning a bachelor's degree.
 Graded #11 in Florida for overall value, we would have predicted this university's superb educational programs to command a higher price.
 Interested in learning a little more about Florida Agricultural and Mechanical University's campus?
 Go on a virtual tour.

 Tennessee State University is a great option for students pursuing a General Agriculture degree.
 Located in Nashville, Tennessee, this university is ideal for students who prosper in a city atmosphere.

-This school's fair net price is quite attractive to cost-conscious applicants.
-Students from outside the U.S. don't have to worry about feeling out of place since 10.6% of Tennessee State University's students come from other countries.
+This institution has excellent value for students in Tennessee.
+Students from outside the U.S. don't have to worry about feeling out of place since 10.7% of Tennessee State University's students come from other countries.
 Take a virtual tour to learn more about Tennessee State University's campus.